-Learn some typical rules for a person being released from prison
+Learn about some of the typical rules for a person being released from prison.

 According to the Bureau of Justice Statistics (BJS), about 4.8 million people in the U.S. are on probation or parole.